 In 2014, Lauren shared a photo to Instagram and received an overwhelming response to her first wall hanging.
 The six foot wide, dip-dyed tapestry was an overnight motivator to begin offering custom fiber art to friends and family.
 She launched BOHO by LAUREN in 2015.

-Hundreds of tapestries later, Canvas with Movement® tapestries and paintings are being incorporated into homes, restaurants, hotels and event event spaces by top interior designers around the world.
+Hundreds of tapestries later, Canvas with Movement® tapestries and paintings are being incorporated into homes, restaurants, hotels and event spaces by top interior designers around the world.

 About our wool